olkkon/quiz-app/README.md

 # Quiz application

 In this application one can create and answer questions created by other users.
 Starting to use the application requires you to register, but if you have done that earlier, just log in!
 Application provides some statistical data on users and answers given by them, as well as api-endpoint at /api/questions.

-Application has been implemented as an exercise work for Aalto University course Web Software Development.

 ## How to start using application